 Cutting of classes will be considered as unexcused absences.
-A student who arrives after the first third of a class session may be regarded as cutting class and counted as absent from that session.
+A student who misses a third of a class session will be regarded as cutting class and may be counted as absent from that session.
 A student who, without obtaining permission from instructor, leaves class before its completion, may be marked absent by the instructor.
 A student who does not return to class after a break without the permission of the instructor will also be marked absent from the entire class session.